-During lessons students will have the opportunity to get involved in many different activities, such as, presenting readings and research results, analyze video/audio materials, getting involved in class discussions, applying research techniques, attending to lectures, and doing field work, among others.
+During lessons students will have the opportunity to get involved in different activities, such as, presenting readings and research results, analyze video/audio materials, getting involved in class discussions, applying research techniques, or doing field work.

 As seen on schedule, there is a Ministerio de Educación Pública's Syllabus critique, a lesson project, and a research paper.
-These three activities demand, to a high extend, the use and understanding of texts assigned for the course.
-With these activities we believe students can go from theory to application, from the classroom to different contexts, from using the material for course purposes to using the material for professional ones.
+These three activities demand the use and understanding of texts assigned for the course.
+The main purpose of these activities is for students to apply the theory learned into different contexts like the classroom.

 Reading is a central activity to go through the course unit contents and tasks.
-Lessons, papers, critiques, and projects demand well informed and theory-based arguments which can indicate how well students are integrating the material studied for the class.
+Lesson planning, papers, critiques, and projects demand well informed and theory-based arguments which can indicate how well students are integrating the material studied for the class.
 Therefore, not reading may result in hindering learning and high-quality outputs for course tasks.

 The role of the professor will be one as a counselor or professional advisor to encourage and set opportunities for students to perform and get best materials, experiences, and tasks at hand.
 Students might not expect the professor to command people to do the tasks, nor solve personal-individual or group issues not directly related to the subject.
-It is students' responsibility to organize themselves into pairs or groups and hand in work in time.
+It is students' responsibility to organize themselves into pairs or groups and hand in work on time.